Adam Laxalt on The Border Crisis - April 8th, Hour 2

 We very well could.

-Any concern by folks around here that these migrants will take the phones and just toss them.
+Any concern by folks around here that these migrants will take the phones and just toss them?

 Do you have a record of people throwing phones away?

-The Hunter Biden's um business relationships have anything to do with who should be president of the United States.
+The Hunter Biden's business relationships have anything to do with who should be president of the United States.

 Freedom is back in style.